World heritage

 The World Heritage Committee

 The World Heritage Committee decides which new areas are to be inscribed on the World Heritage List.
 It is also responsible for following up on the convention work.
-Norway has been elected to the committee for the period 2018–2021.

 Photo of the Tomb of Khajeh Rabie.
 The Tomb of Khajeh Rabie World Heritage site dates back to the 1500s and is located in Mashad, in the Khorasan Razavi province in north-eastern Iran.
 The tomb is decorated with stunning mosaics and has remarkable interior decorations as well.
 Photo: Alireza Khorsandi (CC BY-SA 4.0) via Wikimedia Commons